opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 Using section tags would make your JSON invalid, so you must write your query in a string format instead.

 This command includes the `size` parameter in the query only when the `limit` parameter is set to `true`.
-So if you change the `limit` parameter to `true`, the `size` parameter is activated and you would get back only two documents.
+In the following example, the `limit` parameter is `true`, so the `size` parameter is activated.
+As a result, you would get back only two documents.

 ```json
 GET _search/template